Stationary entanglement of a levitated oscillator with an optical field

 An important and nontrivial question is whether entanglement is also present inside the cavity, between the intracavity mode of field $B$ and the mechanical oscillator.
 This is reasonable but not obvious, since the intracavity field mode is uniquely determined by the cavity boundary conditions and cannot be tailored as in the case of the propagating field.
 Although intracavity observables cannot be accessed directly, the same optomechanical model that quantitatively reproduces the measured output correlations allows us to reconstruct the corresponding intracavity covariance matrix from the fitted parameters.
-The resulting symplectic eigenvalue $\num$, shown in Fig.~\ref{Fig4} as a function of the detuning, confirms the presence of intracavity entanglement, albeit at a reduced level compared to that of the propagating mode.
-The minimum inferred value of $\num$ for the intracavity variables is $\num = 0.885\pm0.003$, corresponding to a logarithmic negativity of $E_N = 0.176\pm0.005$, while for the propagating optical mode the same dataset gives $\num = 0.860\pm0.013$ ($E_N = 0.218\pm0.023$).
+A crucial issue is the motion along the tweezer axis (the $z$ mode), whose mechanical frequency is $\Omega_z/2\pi = 19.3\,$kHz.
+This motion is coupled to the cavity field due to a small angle between the cavity axis and the tweezer transverse plane.
+As a consequence, the $z$ mode produces a peak also in the spectrum of the bright mode through the cavity-mediated coupling, slightly increasing its variance.
+We have indeed added this contribution in the entries $\mathrm{V}_{33}$ and $\mathrm{V}_{44}$ before computing the values of $\num$ here reported \cite{SM1}.
+The $z$ motion has no effect on the propagating optical mode, because the filter $\xi$ removes the spectral region around the $z$ mode resonance.
+In contrast, the $z$ mode peak is not negligible in the spectra of the cavity optical modes and, in fact, it destroys the entanglement with the transverse mechanical bright mode considered so far.
+Nevertheless, optomechanical entanglement is partially recovered by considering a slightly tilted direction of motion, thereby including a projection of the tweezer axis.
+This enhances the optomechanical correlations in the spectral region of the $z$ mode.
+The symplectic eigenvalue $\num$ associated with the covariance matrix describing the cavity $B$ mode and the optimized motion direction, shown in Fig.~\ref{Fig4} as a function of the detuning, confirms the presence of intracavity entanglement, albeit at a reduced level compared to that of the propagating mode.
+The minimum inferred value of $\num$ for the intracavity variables is $\num = 0.976\pm0.007$, corresponding to a logarithmic negativity of $E_N = 0.035\pm0.010$, and occurs at a detuning of $|\Delta|/2\pi = 137$\,kHz.